 Our ex-racers come to us from tracks in the Mid-Atlantic and South, and the dogs are transported to our area by truck.
 Our volunteers meet the truck drivers at rest stops off the highway, pick up our dogs, and after giving them a chance to stretch their legs, take them home.
 For most of these dogs, this is their first car ride, and boy, are they good at fogging up car windows as they gaze out at the world!
 Once they come home to their foster homes, dogs are groomed and bathed, fed and walked, and given a well-padded crate to rest in after their long journeys.

 We only hold a foster dog for an approved adopter who has met the dog in his/her foster home and has spoken for the dog.
-We will hold the spoken for dog for one week to allow the approved adopter to obtain necessary supplies.
+We will hold the spoken for dog for up to 7 days to allow the approved adopter to obtain necessary supplies.

 Greyhounds thrive with about an hour of exercise a day.
 This can be divided according to your schedule—morning and evening walks for a half-hour each, for example.
 Although greyhounds are sprinters and your retired racer will likely still love to run, these walks are preferable to simply allowing your dog to run around your backyard each evening.
 Please make sure not to exercise the dog strenuously within an hour of eating.
 A walk shortly after a meal is fine, but an ears-pinned-back run around the fenced yard is too much.
 Their stomachs can become twisted and blocked due to their deep, narrow chests (Gastric Torsion, or Bloat.).
 Symptoms can include pacing, restlessness, a swollen stomach, and attempts to vomit – your dog will be in pain and showing great distress.
 This medical condition needs emergency veterinary care, and is best avoided.